Instructor

 Picture of kung fu students posing

-Isabelle also teaches Tiger Style Kung Fu, which she has trained for twenty years.
+I also teach Tiger Style Kung Fu, which I trained for twenty years.
 Tiger Kung Fu is an external martial art, and it links in with the five animals taught in LAMAS Qi Gong for internal wellbeing.
 All these five animals unify into dragon, becoming the yin and yang of the style through the tiger and the dragon.

 Generally, the martial aspect of the internal art is only taught as a point of interest in Tai Chi Qi Gong classes.
 Several students therefore study both the internal Tai Chi Qi Gong, and the external Tiger Kung fu.
 (To link to Classic Tiger Kung Fu, click here.)